 Lahaina, Maui

-Where to eat, where to stay, Where to park in Lahaina
+Where to eat, where to stay, Where to shop in Lahaina

 Lahaina was the royal capital of Hawaii in the 1800s, and most of the old buildings on the main street are preserved, though now converted into shops and restaurants.
 This was the “whaling capital of the Pacific” from 1825 to 1860.
 Whalers came here for rest and relaxation after months at sea hunting whales.
 Today the tourists come hunting burgers and bargains.
 But don’t miss the history while you are here.
 Pick up a free brochure in the Visitor’s Center in the Old Courthouse adjacent to the harbor, and take a self-guided walking tour of the many historical buildings.